Just installed Sheiko Gold? Do this first.

 Getting stronger generally requires that we have some form of progression.
 One frequently used form of progression is training load.
 Here’s how that looks and then how Sheiko Gold does it differently.
 First, the classic approach:

-- Weeks 2 & 3 (Medium) – Slightly below & above average loading
+- Weeks 2 & 3 – Slightly below & above maintenance levels

-Heavy loading is the primary driver of progress.
-Heavy loading is the key but we can’t do that all the time.
+Stimulating loads are the primary driver of progress.
+Stimulating loads are the key but we can’t do that all the time.
 So we also incorporate easy and medium loading for recovery and maintenance, respectively.
 (Author’s note: sometimes Week 1 is shown after Week 4 and called a “deload” week.
 That’s still the case here when these blocks are run consecutively.)

 Let’s look at the daily view.
-Training days are MWFS and shown below.
+Training days are Monday, Wednesday, Friday, and Saturday, and shown below.
 Gaps are days off.

-This sequential 4-week training cycle produces 4 heavy loading days (key stimulus events circled in green) while also allowing for 4 recovery days (circled in red).
-Maintenance might be a little excessive as it’s been shown that even very low loading is sufficient for maintenance.
+This sequential 4-week training block produces 4 stimulating days (circled in green) while also allowing for 4 recovery days (circled in red).
+Maintenance days here are a little excessive as it’s been shown that even very low loading is sufficient for maintenance.
 That said, everything seems to be in order as all the necessary elements are present.

-The graph above shows typical daily fluctuations in well-being.
-Some days you feel a bit more stressed than others.
-Energy and motivation can swing up or down.
+Despite day more or less being the same overall, some days you feel a bit more stressed than others.
+Energy and motivation can vary.
 Some days you didn’t sleep or eat as well as you’d have liked.
-And some days you just feel a bit beat up.
+And some days you just feel a bit beat up from hard work a previous day.
 All these daily fluctuations generally center around an average (dotted red line) but some days are clearly better than others.
-Disrupted sleep, inconsistent nutrition, varying levels of soreness and stress, etc. can all affect how ready you are to train on a given day.

-When you have a real coach managing your daily training, your daily readiness is part of the program and you get something like the following:
+When you have a real coach managing your daily training, your daily readiness is part of the program and you get something like the following.
+It looks complicated and messy but the idea is simple.
+Do harder work when ready and easier work when you need it.

-You get harder days when you’re prepared and easier days when you need them.
 This is what an optimized training program looks like.
 Count the green circles here.
-You see six?
+Do you see six?
 Notice that optimized load results in more heavy training days over the cycle.
+This is technically more complicated to manage than classical training but is absolutely trivial when you hold a powerful computing device in your hand ready to process the data.

-That means more progress in the long run and staying healthy in the process.
-This is how Boris Sheiko tallied up 117 gold, silver, and bronze at international events.
+The increase in stimulating days (4 for classical vs ~6 for optimized) means more progress in the long run and staying healthy in the process.
+This simple plan is how Boris Sheiko tallied up 117 gold, silver, and bronze at international events.
 It’s not magic.
 It’s just common sense training you’d get from a dedicated coach.

 Enough theory.
 Let’s see the data.